Manifesto of the Sixteen: Anarchist response to the War and Kropotkin

-The November 1914 issue of Freedom featured articles supporting the Allied cause from anarchists including Kropotkin, Jean Grave, Warlaam Tcherkesoff and Verleben as well as a rebuttal to Kropotkin's "A Letter to Steffen", entitled "Anarchists have forgotten their Principles", by Italian anarchist Errico Malatesta.
+The November 1914 issue of Freedom featured articles supporting the Allied cause from anarchists including Kropotkin (Anti-Militarism: Was it Properly Understood?), Jean Grave (Ought Anarchists to Take Part in the War?), Warlaam Tcherkesoff ("The War, Its Causes, and German Responsibility") and Frans Verleben (Why Belgian Anarchists Fight) as well as a rebuttal to Kropotkin's "A Letter on the Present War", entitled "Anarchists Have Forgotten their Principles", by Italian anarchist Errico Malatesta.
 In the following weeks, numerous letters critical of Kropotkin were sent to Freedom, and in turn published due to the editorial impartiality of the newspaper's editor, Thomas Keell.
 Responding to the criticism, Kropotkin became enraged at Keell for not rejecting such letters, denouncing him as a coward unworthy of his role as editor.
 A meeting was later called by members of Freedom who supported Kropotkin's pro-war position and called for the paper to be suspended.
 Keell, the only anti-war anarchist called to attend, rejected the demand, ending the meeting in hostile disagreement.
 As a result, Kropotkin's connection with Freedom ended and the paper continued to be published as an organ for the majority of anti-war Freedom members.

 By 1916, the Great War had been ongoing for almost two years, during which anarchists had taken part in anti-war movements across Europe, issuing numerous anti-war statements in anarchist and leftist publications.
 In February 1915, a statement called the Manifesto of the Thirty-Five was issued by an assembly of anarchists from various regions, including England, Switzerland, Italy, the United States, Russia, France, and the Netherlands.
 The document was signed by such figures as Domela Nieuwenhuis, Emma Goldman, Alexander Berkman, Luigi Bertoni, Saul Yanovsky, Harry Kelly, Thomas Keell, Lilian Wolfe, Rudolf Rocker, and George Barrett.
 It was also endorsed by Errico Malatesta and Alexander Schapiro, two of three secretaries elected to their position at the Anarchist International of 1907.
 It set out several viewpoints, including that all wars were the result of the current system of society, and therefore not the blame of any particular government; did not regard a defensive and offensive war as being fundamentally distinctly different; and encouraged all anarchists to support only class conflict and the liberation of oppressed populaces as a means by which to resolve wars between nation-states.

 As a result of their increasing isolation from the majority of anti-war anarchists, George Woodcock notes that Kropotkin and anarchists who supported his position drew closer together in the months that preceded the Manifestos creation.
 Several of these same men would later sign the Manifesto, including Jean Grave, Charles Malato, Paul Reclus, and Christiaan Cornelissen.